Tallal-UofT/ML-Footbal-Match-Prediction/README.md

 # 1. Model & Data

 ### 1.11.
 Football Players Data
-Football players data is gathered from FIFA, and includes information that includes a players speed, shooting, agility, physicality etc. for each individual season.
+Football players data is gathered from FIFA (https://sofifa.com/), and includes information that includes a players speed, shooting, agility, physicality etc. for each individual season.
 This data is at the player level.
 The data is reduced to provide one row for each team that includes the average of that teams ability metrics for the position that they play in.
 This results in 4 series of metrics for the 4 broad components of a team, the defense, midfield, attack and finally the goalkeeper.
 This provides a row of metrics for each Team for one football season that provides metrics on how each of their 4 elements are ranked.

 After this processing the data contains nearly 230 columns of metrics for each team during a single season.